Donald · Southern Uplands

 - Green Lowther is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 600m of ascent and takes most walkers 4-6 hours.
 Terrain: Service tarmac most of the way to the radar dome and then a stony track east.

-- Where do I park for Green Lowther?
+- Where should I park to climb Green Lowther?

-- Standard parking is at NS994154 near Glasgow.
+- Standard parking is at NS994154.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Green Lowther are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.